 Meet the Author

-When not writing or traveling, she hikes, bikes, and plays cello in a local orchestra.
-She and her family lived many years in the town of Clarence Center near Buffalo, New York, and currently reside in Livermore, California.
+When she wasn’t writing or traveling, Hildi enjoyed hiking, biking, and playing cello in a local orchestra.
+She and her family lived many years in the town of Clarence Center near Buffalo, New York, and later resided in Livermore, California.

 Chengli and the Silk Road Caravan Reviews

 “This fast-paced adventure is filled with friendship, historical detail, changing scenery, and action.
 It will appeal to a wide range of readers.”

 —School Library Journal

 “Cultural practices and beliefs are detailed, and descriptions depict the setting and era…this is reminiscent of the work of Lloyd Alexander…readers who forge ahead will enjoy an interesting adventure.”

 “Hildi Kang’s captivating story brings the pathways and cities of the historical Silk Road to life while offering vivid lessons in tenacity, integrity, and friendship.”

 —Nan Kim, Asst.
 Professor of History, University of Wisconsin

 “Hilda Kang has written a young adult historical fiction novel that will thrill every reader who loves stories about young, heroic characters living in exotic lands of long ago.
 Delightful!”